 A range of resources are available that can inform community members, victims and perpetrators about support services that are available in the northern metropolitan region.

-This multi-language poster contains Help Card information in English, Arabic, Farsi, Mandarin, Punjabi, Turkish and Vietnamese.
-It can be displayed in waiting rooms, on the back of toilet doors, or anywhere it might benefit clients.
+The poster for female victims and the poster for male perpetrators contain information in English, Arabic, Farsi, Mandarin, Punjabi, Turkish and Vietnamese.
+They can be displayed in waiting rooms, on the back of toilet doors, or anywhere it might benefit clients.

 Family Violence Help Cards